mortenjc/graphe/README.md

 [![PyPI version](https://badge.fury.io/py/mjcgraph.svg)](https://badge.fury.io/py/mjcgraph)

 # pygraph
-Learning graph algorithms.
-Inspired by the numerous breadth first search problems in advent of code reminding me of the Algorithms course I took way back then.
+A collection of graph algorithms and visualisations.

 ## Graph
 The basic Graph object.
 Contains a list of nodes and edges.

-Graphs can be loaded from ascii files, the format currently consist of two lines specifying the number (V) of vertices and (E) of edges followed by E pairs of connected vertices.
+Graphs can be populated manually or loaded from text files.
+The file format consists of two lines specifying the number (V) of vertices and (E) of edges followed by E pairs of connected vertices.
 For example:

     250
     1273